-Your completed courses will show up in the VA OEMS system two days after you take them on our site.
+Your complete courses will show up in the VA OEMS system 2 days after you complete the course/program through Medic-CE.

 What is the difference between a credit (CE or CME), credit hour (CEH), and credit unit (CEU)?

-A credit hour is the same thing as a credit unit, is the same thing as a credit on our site.
-However, some states define a credit unit as a collection of credit hours.
-And, some states accredit courses with a different number of hours than CAPCE.
+The terms credit hour, credit unit, and credit are all used interchangeably on our website.
+However, some states define a credit unit as a collection of credit hours, and some states accredit courses with a different number of hours than does CAPCE.
 Subscription levels in Medic-CE are based off CAPCE hours.

-How long does it take to get through a course?
+How long does it take to get through a course or program?